Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
 2. Substitute the [Endpoint] with your Resource Endpoint url.
 For example, "[Endpoint]contentmoderator/text:analyze?api-version=2022-12-30-preview"
+3. **Image format**, we only support two image formats JPG and PNG.
+4. Upload your image with two methods:**by  Base64 or by Blob url**.
-3. Upload your image **by encoding your image to base64**.
+   - **First method (Recommend): encoding your image to base64**.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding for a quick try.
+Put your base 64 into below "Content" parameter.
+   - Second method: [Upload to Blob Storage Account](https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html).
+Put your Blob url into below "url" parameter.
-4. Paste your subscription key into the **Ocp-Apim-Subscription-Key** box.
+5. Paste your subscription key into the **Ocp-Apim-Subscription-Key** box.
-5. Change the body of the request to whatever image you'd like to analyze.
+6. Change the body of the request to whatever image you'd like to analyze.

 > **_📘 NOTE:_**
 >